Combination of Deep Speaker Embeddings for Diarisation

 \subsection{Speaker embedding extraction}

-Speaker embeddings in this paper, including both d-vectors and the proposed c-vectors, are the penultimate layer outputs of the NN trained to perform classification among training set speakers.
+In this paper, Speaker embeddings, including both d-vectors and the proposed c-vectors, are the penultimate layer outputs of an NN trained to perform classification among training set speakers.
 In both training and test, each variable length speech segment is first split into multiple fixed-length windows with a certain amount of overlap, and a speaker embedding is then extracted from each window.
 At test-time, the speaker embeddings are used as input vectors to the clustering algorithm.
 The detailed model structures for speaker embedding extraction are presented later in Section~\ref{sec:model}.